-Although abstract and surreal are two different worlds and styles, many people still tend to confuse them.
-Abstract is more aligned with the deconstruction or the personal perspective of a concept; whereas, surrealism typically depicts the irrational, unconscious mind beyond the constraints of the rational world.
+While abstract and surreal are distinct styles, many people often confuse the two.
+Abstract art is usually focused on the deconstruction or personal perspective of a concept, while surrealism typically portrays the irrational and unconscious aspects of the mind that exist beyond the constraints of the rational world.

 Famous Abstract Photographers

 Let’s discuss some important photographers who use abstraction as their primary voice without further ado.

 Ola Kolehmainen is a Finnish photographer renowned for his abstract approach to architectural photography.
 His work explores the relationships between space, light, and color, challenging traditional perceptions of structures.